janwilmans/guidelines/guidelines_details.md

 **FAIL EARLY**: Sometimes called 'Guard Clauses' or 'Return Early Pattern'.
 Detecting and handling errors as soon as they occur, but also exiting a function ASAP.
 This helps to reduce nested if-statement and improved readability.
 A function should deal with pre-condition checks first. [example](https://cppcoach.godbolt.org/z/s6dY7sxY3) here to understand "what the function" does, the reader can focus on just lines 33-38.
 The pre-conditions or error-cases if there are any, are clearly separated from the happy-flow.
 There is also the another reason to report errors as soon as they can be detected: letting a program continue in an erroneous state makes it harder and harder to find the root cause when you have to trace it back.

+**DO NOT THROW TO CATCH**: Do not throw exceptions with the intent to catch them yourself.
+Exceptions are nice on library boundaries, but should avoided to direct the logic flow of your program.
+If you feel your need to handle an exception in your code that throws it, consider returning a status object and make decisions on that.
+Exceptions should be err. exceptional ;) if you are expecting them, it is not an unexpected state of the program anymore.

 **COMMENTS ARE A CODE SMELL**: I do not mean: "All comments are bad".
 However, often comments are used to compensate in some way for the fact the author was aware there was something wrong or unclear but was not sure how to solve it.
 Comments like 'changing this enum breaks the world' are indicators of design problems. [examples](https://cppcoach.godbolt.org/z/Yz13K6TMc).
 Which by the way, doesn't mean you should remove them without changing the code.